 - Wide 10-Inch rear wheels and 7-Inch front wheels.

-Our Review and Top Picks
+Our Review and Top 5 Picks of 2019

 A lawn mower is a gardening machine used to level grass.
 A common piece of household equipment, lawn mowers perform the desired task through rotating blades inscribed on the machine.
 They come in all shapes and sizes, catering to the requirements of individual users.
 Lawn mowers range from very simple, hand-operated ones to complex ones designed to offer high performance and perfection.